vladurash/ha-whatsapp-addon/README.md

 ```yaml
 whatsapp:
 ```
 Then restart Home Assistant.
-If all went well you will se a _whatsapp.send_message_ service.
+If all went well you will see a _whatsapp.send_message_ service.